dcppc/contributions/Readme.md

 $ GITHUB_TOKEN="AAAAAAAAAAAA" python top_contributors.py
 ```

-This will create a new timestamped directory named `output_YYYYMMDD_HHMMDD` that will contain the following files:
+This will create a new timestamped directory named `output_YYYYMMDD_HHMMSS` that will contain the following files:

 Logs: